mhrons/mhrons.github.io/docs/pv_smooth.md

 - Increasing of SE significantly increases the accumulation rate of PLPF method (Figures 5, 9), which is for all values SE > 0 much higher than the accumulation rate of SPLPF method.
 For some SE values, the PLPF method even exceeds the LPF method in its accumulation rate.
 The accumulation rate increases only slightly in the SPLPF method, and less so the higher the filter order (up to 3).

 ### Analysis by LPF order
-The filter order is another OLAP dimension, impact of which on the smoothing performance was analyzed along with the prediction error.
+The filter order is another OLAP dimension whose impact on smoothing performance was analyzed along with prediction error.
 We analyzed the LPF orders 1 to 4 (Figures 10-21):

 - Filter order does not affect the smoothing quality achieved by PLPF method, given non-zero prediction error.
 For small filter orders, the output of PLPF is smoother than that of SPLPF.
 - Increasing the filter order from 1 to 3 notably improves the smoothing quality of SPLPF, given non-zero prediction error (Figures 10-12, 16-18).